gits2501/twiz/README.md

 Three differences are:
  * **Optimized load**

-     Preparing an OAuth leg (step) mostly refers to the assembling of Signature Base String and Authorization Header string.
-It is all done in browser (Consumer) in an effort to ease the server load for actions that bear no security concerns and do not need to be executed in server.
+     Preparing an `OAuth` leg (step) mostly refers to the assembling of `Signature Base String` and `Authorization Header string`.
+It is all done in browser (`Consumer`) in an effort to ease the server load for actions that bear no security concerns and thus do not need to be executed in server.
 Already prepared requests come to the server who acts mostly like a signing/stamping authority by merely inserting sensitive data and signing requests.

 * **Security**